NordicSemiconductor/pc-nrfconnect-ble/doc/docs/troubleshooting.md

 To solve the issue, complete the following steps:

 1. Make sure you have nrfjprog installed (part of the [nRF Command Line Tools](https://www.nordicsemi.com/Products/Development-tools/nrf-command-line-tools/download#infotabs)).

+    !!! info "Note"
+          The nRF Command Line Tools are in the process of being archived.
+They will remain available for download, but [nRF Util](https://docs.nordicsemi.com/bundle/nrfutil/page/README.html) will gradually replace them.

 1. Open a command line terminal.
 1. Connect the DK to the serial port.
 1. Run the following command: